Sign in for free: Preamble (PDF, ebook & audiobook) + Forum access + Direct purchases Sign In

 The capital flowing into AI infrastructure defies historical precedent:

 These numbers are difficult to contextualize.
 The entire Apollo program cost about $280 billion in today’s dollars.
-The AI infrastructure buildout will exceed that in a single year.
+The 2026 AI infrastructure spend alone is more than double that.
+The $630 billion from just four companies amounts to roughly 2.2% of U.S. GDP.

 The Geopolitics: Compute Is the New Oil